Business loans

 Term loans are defined by the amount of time you have to repay the debt:

+Short-term loans are commonly used by businesses experiencing temporary cash-flow problems or unforeseen expenses.
 As suggested by the name, these loans are repaid over a shorter amount of time compared to most standard loans.
-This can make them a more cost-effective option, despite typically having higher rates and larger repayments, as they accrue less interest over time.
+This can make them a more cost-effective option, despite typically having higher rates and larger repayments, as they accrue less interest due to the shorter timeframe.

 What’s more, as lenders often perceive short-term loans as less risky, they often have more lenient eligibility criteria and a quicker approval process.
 However, the amount of money you can borrow will usually be less than with a standard or longer-term loan.